Interest is not a penalty. It is a charge for the use of money. This means we may:

-- We’ll charge interest if you pay late or underpay your provisional tax, from the day after the instalment was due.
+- We will charge interest if you pay late or underpay your provisional tax, from the day after the instalment was due.

-- Once a Statement of Activity is filed, we’ll charge penalties and interest from the day after the due date for each instalment.
+- Once a Statement of Activity is filed, we will charge penalties and interest from the day after the due date for each instalment.
 This is different from other provisional options where the penalties and interest will not be charged until the end of year income tax return is filed.

 If you use the ratio option

-- We’ll charge interest if you owe more than $100 after your end of year tax due date (7 February, or 7 April if you have a tax agent with an extension of time).
+- We may charge interest if you owe more than $100 after your end of year tax due date (7 February, or 7 April if you have a tax agent with an extension of time).